 Go back to the 60s for a great party.
 Give your party a hippy, flower power theme or perhaps go for something more sophisticated.
 How about a 007 style fantasy?
 Our guide shows you how to create an authentic 60s party, choosing music, food and drink as it would have been in the sixties.

-Party food in the sixties was fairly basic by today's standards.
-This spread, left, shows some firm party favourites from the 60s: gammon joint, pork pies, tomatoes, radishes, liver sausage, frankfurters,ox tongue, various luncheon meats and piccalilli.
+Party food in the sixties was basic by today's standards.
+Some firm party favourites from the 60s were gammon joint, pork pies, tomatoes, radishes, liver sausage, frankfurters, ox tongue, various luncheon meats and piccalilli.

 Crisps were popular in the sixties.
-Alongside ready salted and salt and vinegar, Golden Wonder launched cheese and onion in 1962, smoky bacon in 1964, roast chicken in 1967 and beef and onion in 1969.
+Alongside ready salted and salt and vinegar flavours, Golden Wonder launched cheese and onion in 1962, smoky bacon in 1964, roast chicken in 1967 and beef and onion in 1969.

 Nuts were also a favourite, brazils particularly, as they were a challenge to crack.

 You could also serve cheese straws.
 We found these to be a real favourite with our party guests.

 - Angels and Devils on horseback (bacon wrapped around seasoned oysters and prunes)